Canada talks trade with Asia after TPP’s collapse

 “This agreement was so constructed that it can only enter into force with the United States as a ratifying country.
 So the TPP as a deal cannot happen without the United States being a party to it,” Ms. Freeland told reporters Tuesday in Calgary, where Prime Minister Justin Trudeau and his ministers are holding a two-day cabinet retreat.

 Trade issues are clearly poised to dominate the federal government’s agenda over the coming year.
-The Trump administration has said it hopes to meet with Mr. Trudeau and Mexican President Enrique Pena Nieto in the next few weeks to begin a discussion about renegotiating the North American free trade agreement.
+The Trump administration has said it hopes to meet with Mr. Trudeau and Mexican President Enrique Pena Nieto in the next few weeks to begin a discussion about renegotiating the North American free-trade agreement (NAFTA).

 Canada’s involvement in the 12-member TPP was viewed by observers as a primarily defensive position.
 The deal would have largely superseded NAFTA given that Mexico was also part of the proposed new trade zone.
 Canada’s interests were focused on preserving its preferential access to the U.S. market.

-Former U.S. President Barack Obama promoted the TPP as a necessary move to set clear trade rules for the Pacific region before China moves to create a regional trade zone of its own.
+Former U.S. president Barack Obama promoted the TPP as a necessary move to set clear trade rules for the Pacific region before China moves to create a regional trade zone of its own.

 That argument continues to hold sway with some senior Republicans in Congress.